-The Creality Ender-5 is one of our picks for "Editor's Choice" in Spring 2019.
+The Creality Ender 5 is one of our picks for "Editor's Choice" in summer 2019.
 It packs the best bits from the Ender 3 Pro into a bigger, box-like frame.
-Check out our Ender-5 review to find out if it is worth the extra price.
+Check out our Ender 5 review to find out if it is worth the extra price.

 But is that enough to convince?
 Let’s find out.

 The Ender 5 is the Ender 3 Pro we wished for: It’s not perfect, but with a little care, you’ll get great prints out of it.
 Overall, Ender 5 is an interesting and affordable tool for makers, hobbyists, tinkerers, who are willing to spend some time with it.

 Creality has become a major force when it comes to disruptive consumer 3D printer models.
 With the CR-10, they established a new category of large-format, yet affordable printers in 2016 (review here).
 In 2017, they launched the Ender 3, which, at the time of writing, is the world’s most popular 3D printer.
 In 2018, they added some extra punch to its printer line with the Ender 3 Pro.